 The importance of data as a marketing tool is indisputable.
-With the right data in your hands, you can unlock your customer base’s preferences and behavior patterns and build on this to ensure your marketing plan is targeted and effective.
+With the right data in your hands, you can unlock your customer base’s preferences and behavior patterns and build on them to ensure your marketing plan is targeted and effective.

 What Are the Different Types of Data?

-Risks of Using Third-party Data
+Risks of Using Third-Party Data

-Why Use First-party Data
+Why Use First-Party Data?

-Putting First-party Data into Action
+Putting First-Party Data into Action